bd/twidor/README.md

 ## Twidor - a typing tutor for the Twiddler keyboard
 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/twiddler.jpg" width="15%" align="right">

-Twidor teaches typing for the
+Twidor teaches typing on the
 [Twiddler chording keyboard](https://twiddler.tekgear.com).
 A chord is formed by pressing several keys together, like playing a "chord" on a piano.
 There are [downloads for Windows, Linux and OSX](https://github.com/rich-murphey/twidor/releases).